City-of-Helsinki/tilavarauspalvelu-robot/README.md

 ### Quick Start with Docker

+> **💡 Windows Users:** Docker is the recommended and only supported method for running tests on Windows.

 1. **Clone the repository and navigate to the project directory**

 2. **Build the Docker image:**